flutter/website/catalog/samples/index.md

 permalink: /catalog/samples/
 ---

-Complete applications that demonstrate how to get things done with Flutter.
-Each sample app features a few classes or an animation, a layout, or other feature of Flutter.
-The samples are short, just one file and usually only one or two pages of code.
-They should easy to try out with your favorite IDE.
+Applications that demonstrate how to implement common mobile design patterns with Flutter.
+Each sample demonstrates how a few Flutter widgets can be put together to implement a meaningful user interface.
+The samples are short - just one Dart file - complete applications.
+They should be easy to try out and tweak with your favorite IDE/code editor.

+If there sample apps you'd like to see here we'd love to hear from you on our [Gitter channel](https://gitter.im/flutter/flutter) or [mailing list](https://groups.google.com/d/forum/flutter-dev).

 <div class="container-fluid">
   <div class="row" style="margin-bottom: 32px">